paulmelis/dutch-skies/README.md

 ### Creating and configuring a map

+XXX map image adv: can add annotations, faster to retrieve

 The simplest way to generate a map and relevant meta-data is using `Script/make_osm_map.py`.

 For example, let's create a map for the San Francisco Bay area, where there are lots of airports.